Why Coloring Book Day Is The Most Creative Holiday In August And How You Can Celebrate [Opinion]

 — Dover Publications (@doverpubs) July 26, 2017

 Adult coloring usually involves high-quality colored pencils, markers, watercolor pens, and durable paper.
 Many adult coloring books are made from acid-free paper to prevent bleed through.
-Though adults are free to choose any medium they prefer, many choose specialty paper, pencils, pens and more to ensure the best results.
+Although adults are free to choose any medium they prefer, many choose specialty paper, pencils, pens, and more to ensure the best results.

 Prismacolor® Launches a New 29-Piece Adult Coloring Kit https://t.co/HJ0IqyMbBM pic.twitter.com/mHR13HXS4z